To pass this unit, please study the 21 vocabulary words below.

 UK

-An internationally used frequency unit; equals one cycle per second.
+an internationally used frequency unit; equals one cycle per second

 USA